New Swimsuit May Lead to Protests

 ``The swimsuit is not a cheat,″ said Joe Fields, president of Speedo International. ``It’s evolution, it looks revolutionary.″

-But Australian Olympic Committee president John Coates expressed concern in Sydney Thursday that swimmers could expose themselves to legal challenges by wearing the swimsuits during the Olympics.
+But Australian Olympic Committee president John Coates expressed concern in Sydney on Thursday that swimmers could expose themselves to legal challenges by wearing the swimsuits during the Olympics.

 Coates said the Australian Olympic Committee had to advise athletes that wearing the suit could lead to protests by other swimmers.
 Each bodysuit costs an estimated $315, compared to $40 or less for a normal men’s brief.